-Scott Grzenda enters his 27th season as women's soccer head coach at the University of Delaware following the 2016 campaign.
+Scott Grzenda completed his 27th and final season as women's soccer head coach at the University of Delaware following the 2016 campaign.
 He announced his resignation on Nov.
 11, 2016.

-The only coach in UD women's soccer history, he has compiled an impressive career record of 237-202-44 (.536), led his teams to three second place finishes in America East Tournament play in 1994-96, and been named league Coach of the Year three times.
-His teams have posted 16 winning seasons and posted 10 or more wins 11 times.
+The only coach in UD women's soccer history, he compiled a career record of 241-215-45 (.526), led his teams to three second place finishes in America East Tournament play in 1994-96, and was named league Coach of the Year three times.
+His teams posted 16 winning seasons and posted 10 or more wins 11 times.

-He enters the 2016 season ranked No. 55 on the active NCAA Division I women's soccer coaching win list and is third among Colonial Athletic Association mentors.
+He entered the 2016 season ranked No. 55 on the active NCAA Division I women's soccer coaching win list and was third among Colonial Athletic Association mentors.

 Grzenda (pronounced "gruh-zenda") led Delaware to a 10-7-4 record in 2011, when the Blue Hens finished fourth in the CAA standings and advanced to the conference tournament semifinals for the first time since 2005.
 UD defeated Hofstra, 1-0, in the quarterfinals before dropping a tough 201 decision to eventual champion William & Mary in the semifinals.

 The Hens postsed an overall record of 9-8-1 in 2012 and made a second straight trip to the CAA Tournament with a sixth place finish.
 The Hens dropped a 1-1 verdict on penalty kicks to host UNCW in the quarterfinal round.

 The Blue Hens enjoyed one of their finest seasons in 2005 when they posted a record of 10-6-4, placed third in the CAA regular season standings, and advanced to the the CAA semifinals before losing to eventual champion Hofstra.
 Grzenda was named CAA Coach of the Year for his efforts.